Then God blessed the seventh day and made it holy, because on it he rested from all the work of creating that he had done. Genesis 2:3

 Why do you think God rested on the seventh day?
 The all-powerful sustainer of the universe who never slumbers nor sleeps, who never dwindles in His power…Why?
 God didn’t need to rest, but He chose to rest as the culmination of His work.

-Over the past few months, I have had a lot of unintentional time to meditate on the concept of godly rest.
+I have had a lot of unintentional time to meditate on the concept of godly rest.
 In early September, I was diagnosed with the mono virus and could barely stand for the next eight weeks.
 After a couple hospital visits and tons of prayer, I’m so thankful to be almost back to normal now.
 Through the eight weeks of illness, though, I journeyed waves of frustration, impatience, guilt, and self-pity.
 I was forced to let go of my responsibilities to my family, my job, and every other avenue of life for the sake of healing.

 About half way into the illness, God dealt with my heart.
 While I lay wallowing in a “why me” mentality, God gave the opportunity to perform some soul surgery.
 He revealed to me that while I was “resting” physically, my soul was in twisted into knots.
 However, God’s desire was to use this sickness for His good and glory.
 He wanted to teach me how to rest my soul in His care.